Cloud-CV/EvalAI-Starters/README.md

 If you are looking for a simple challenge configuration that you can replicate to create a challenge on EvalAI, then you are at the right place.
 Follow the instructions given below to get started.

+> Note: EvalAI supports a sync between the Challenge UI and your GitHub repository.
+When you update challenge details in the EvalAI UI, changes are pushed to your repo (configured branch, typically `challenge`).
+When you push updates to the repo, the provided workflow validates and (re)processes the challenge on EvalAI.
+Ensure your challenge is configured with `github_repository`, `github_branch` (e.g., `challenge`), and `github_token`.

 ## Directory Structure

 ```